Tejaswini-katta/databricks-training/week1/day3/README.md

 # SQL Practice - Day 3

-This folder contains SQL practice for Day 3 focused on join operations and unmatched row analysis in relational tables.[1]
-It includes the starter schema, query solutions, and output results for a SQL joins assignment based on an online learning platform dataset.[1]
+This folder contains SQL practice for Day 3 focused on join operations and unmatched row analysis in relational tables.
+It includes the starter schema, query solutions, and output results for a SQL joins assignment based on an online learning platform dataset.

 ## Topics Covered